codyde/cas-ansible-demo/README.md

 Once that is created, you will need to provide a user with sufficient credentials to connect to the Ansible control machine via the integration over SSH.

+### Playbooks

+Ensure that you have copied your playbooks to a directory with appropriate access on the Ansible Control Machine (ACM).
+In the blueprint sample above we have created our integration using the root (not recommended) account, and our playbooks live in ``` /root/playbooks ```.

 #### A Note on Ansible Requirements

 Ensure you have Python installed on the endpoint machines; Python is required for Ansible to function.